angelacorte/presentation-2024-acsos-multiplatform-self-organization/acsos-2024-doctoral-symposium.typ

   )
 ]

-#new-section-slide[What if we changed the compiler?]
+#new-section-slide[What if we change the compiler?]

 #slide(title: "Contribution")[
   #figure(